A Woman -Photo by Brooke Cagle on Unsplash

 A farmer cultivates the field, works on the fundamental elements like soil, water, fertilizer, including the quality of the seeds that help grow healthy crops.
 Rarely a farmer sows a couple of seeds here and there and expects to harvest crops from it.

 Since our conversation, Tricia started a different approach altogether.
 She identified those from her personal and professional network in the industry she wanted to move into.
-She started virtual coffee and picking their brains.
-She also got some professional help for her resume.
+She started in-person and virtual coffee meetings with them and picked their brains.
+She also got professional help to make her resume look better.
 She has been feeling creative, energized, and more fully committed.
 I can’t wait to hear how this new mindset helps her show up in front of a hiring manager and others around her!

 Leave a Reply